Hilaire Belloc

 Belloc became a naturalised British subject in 1902 while retaining his French citizenship.
-While attending Oxford, he served as President of the Oxford Union.
-From 1906 to 1910, he served as one of the few openly Catholic members of the British Parliament.
+While attending Oxford University, he served as President of the Oxford Union.
+From 1906 to 1910, he served as one of the few Catholic members of the British Parliament.

-Belloc was a noted disputant, with a number of long-running feuds.
+Belloc was a noted disputant, with a number of feuds.
 He was also a close friend and collaborator of G. K. Chesterton.
 George Bernard Shaw, a friend and frequent debate opponent of both Belloc and Chesterton, dubbed the pair the "Chesterbelloc".
 Belloc's writings encompassed religious poetry and comic verse for children.
 His widely sold Cautionary Tales for Children included "Jim, who ran away from his nurse, and was eaten by a lion" and "Matilda, who told lies and was burned to death".
 He wrote historical biographies and numerous travel works, including The Path to Rome (1902).

 Family and career

 Family

 Belloc was born in La Celle-Saint-Cloud, France to a French father, Louis Belloc (1830–1872) and an English mother.
 His sister Marie Adelaide Belloc Lowndes also became a writer.

 Belloc's mother Bessie Rayner Parkes (1829–1925) was a writer, activist and an advocate for women's equality, a co-founder of the English Woman's Journal and the Langham Place Group.
 As an adult, Belloc campaigned against women's suffrage as a member of the Women's National Anti-Suffrage League.

 Belloc's maternal grandfather was Joseph Parkes (1796–1865).
 Belloc's grandmother, Elizabeth Rayner Priestley (1797–1877), was born in the United States, a granddaughter of Joseph Priestley.

-In 1867, Bessie Rayner Parkes married attorney Louis Belloc, son of Jean-Hilaire Belloc.
-In 1872, five years after they wed, Louis died but not before being wiped out financially in a stock market crash.
-The young widow then brought her children back to England.
+In 1867, Bessie Rayner Parkes married attorney Louis Belloc, son of Jean-Hilaire Belloc and Louise Swanton Belloc.
+In 1872, five years after they wed, Louis died but not before being ruined in a stock market crash.
+The young widow then brought her children from France back to England.

 Early life

-Belloc grew up in England; his boyhood was spent in Slindon, Sussex.
-He wrote about his home in poems such as "West Sussex Drinking Song", "The South Country", and "Ha'nacker Mill".
-After graduating from John Henry Newman's Oratory School in Edgbaston, Birmingham.
+Belloc grew up in England; his boyhood was spent in Slindon, West Sussex.
+He wrote about his home in poems such as "West Sussex Drinking Song", "The South Country", and "Ha'nacker Mill"; after graduating from John Henry Newman's Oratory School in Edgbaston, Birmingham.